bergesinstitute/grafmethodenglish/book-2-unit-6.md

 *I need to buy more bananas.* (Necesito comprar más plátanos).

-Los verbos *to have to* y *to need to* son verbos normales, y por lo tanto necesitan estar acompañados del verbo *to do* en oraciones afirmativas y negativas.
+Los verbos *to have to* y *to need to* son verbos normales, y por lo tanto necesitan estar acompañados del verbo *to do* en oraciones interrogativas y negativas.

 *I don't have to finish the project.* (No tengo que terminar el proyecto).